starthirteen/jbprojectcodelou/README.md

 Tuesday night front end web class final project - Demonstrates JavaScript, CSS and HTML

+## Instructions

+Download or clone project and open index.html for main page.
+Entire project accessible from any associated html page.

+## Custom CSS and JavaScript Classes

+See style.css, the .html documents as well as app.js for comments with the purpose of each class and to see what it's used for.

 ## Built With

 * [Visual Studio Code](https://code.visualstudio.com/) - Text editor